 You are probably wondering (as did I) how much the consumer pays.
 At the gas pump, the carbon tax is 19% of the price.
 However, adding a 25% energy tax and a 20% sales tax you get a whopping tax bite:

 Our Bottom Line: Pigovian Taxes

 First described by British economist Arthur Pigou, a tax levied on a good or service that creates a negative externality has a dual benefit.
 Pigovian taxes diminish how much we use the commodity that harms us while raising revenue that a community can use productively.

 In the U.S., carbon emissions surged an estimated 3.4% during 2018.
 Here, though, only economists seem to love Pigovian taxes.

 My sources and more: Having seen the 2018 rise in U.S. emissions, I returned to the Planet Money podcast with a single page solution.
-They led me to Sweden, a Guardian summary and this Swedish government report.
-But if you really want to see how Sweden did it, do go to their slide show.and this paper.
+They led me to Sweden, a Guardian summary, this Swedish government report and an Anthesis Enveco study.
+But if you really want to see how Sweden did it, do go to their slide show.
 Finally, for the big picture, the World Bank has a carbon tax dashboard.